Hendrix-CS/csci151/labs/adventure.md

 ## What to Hand In

-For your final submission, you should turn in a `.zip` file containing:
+For your final submission, you should turn in a `.zip` file via Teams containing:

 -   All the `.java` files necessary to run your lab. **Please include** even the provided starter code, even if you did not change